-By the end of this course, I expect that you will better be able to:
+By this December, you will be able to...

-- Identify and employ common terminology for philosophical approaches to ethics, - Explain and summarize arguments within philosophical texts, - Apply important ethical concepts and theories to various hypothetical and real-world situations, - Assess competing claims concerning the demands that morality • places on a person's actions and decisions, and - Reflect on your own assumptions and form more considered judgments on moral issues.
+- Identify and employ common terminology for philosophical approaches to ethics, - Explain and summarize arguments within philosophical texts, - Apply important ethical concepts and theories to various hypothetical and real-world situations, - Assess competing claims concerning the demands that morality • places on your actions and decisions, and - Reflect on your own assumptions and form more considered judgments on moral issues.

-I have designed each course requirement with these outcomes in mind.
+I have designed each course requirement (on page 3) with these outcomes in mind.